Tilings in vertex ordered graphs: Introduction

 \item[(iii)] Suppose that $H$ has Property~A but not Property~B, and one of the vertices $1, h$ has Property~C. Then

 \item[(iv)] Suppose that $H$ has Property~A but not Property~B, and neither of the vertices $1, h$ has Property~C. Then

 \end{itemize} \end{thm} In all cases of Theorem~\ref{mainthm:intchro2}, except Case~(iv), the minimum degree threshold is at least $(1/2+o(1))n$.
-Furthermore, although the degree threshold for graphs in Cases~(ii) and~(iii) are same, they have different types of extremal examples at work.
-Shortly in Section~\ref{sec:exteg}, we will show that there are three types of extremal examples, that is, space barriers for Cases~(i) and~(iv), divisibility barriers for Case~(ii) and local barriers for Case~(iii), while recall for unordered graphs there are only space and divisibility barriers (see~\cite{kuhn2}).
+Furthermore, although the degree threshold for graphs in Cases~(ii) and~(iii) are the same, they have different types of extremal examples at work.
+Shortly in Section~\ref{sec:exteg}, we will show that there are three types of extremal examples.
+Indeed, space barriers yield Proposition~\ref{prop:spabarr} and therefore give the lower bound in Cases~(i) and~(iv), divisibility barriers provide the lower bound for Case~(ii) and local barriers provide the lower bound in Case~(iii) -- while we recall that for unordered graphs there are only space and divisibility barriers (see~\cite{kuhn2}).

-The proof of Theorem~\ref{mainthm:intchro2} applies Szemer\'edi's regularity lemma~\cite{sze}.
-As we will discuss in Section~\ref{sec:expo}, a key property of this tool -- which is regularly used to help embed (spanning) subgraphs in the unordered setting -- breaks down for ordered graphs.
-We introduce a new approach to overcome this, which we believe will be useful for other embedding problems in the ordered setting.
-We also provide the first application of the \emph{absorbing method} in the ordered setting; again, the order means one requires more care than in the unordered setting.